nirtusbro/test/source/definition/IGameEngine.rst

 .. java:method::  IPlayer addPlayer(IPlayer playerDef)
    :outertype: IGameEngine

-   Metod odavanje novog igraca u toku igre
+   Adds a new player during the game

-   :param playerDef: igrac koji se dodaje
+   :param playerDef: The player to be added
-   :return: dodat igrac
+   :return: The added player

 addVictoryEvaluationListener
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^